Turn your micro:bit into a data logger with the XinaBox IM01 bridge.

-Being able to easily record large data files unlocks activities and experiments that are not possible with the micro:bit's limited built-in memory and allows for the introduction of real data science into the classroom.
+Being able to easily record large data files onto a microSD card unlocks activities and experiments that are not possible with the micro:bit's limited built-in memory or using a tethered solution.

-It is very quick and easy to build: the hardware can be assembled in seconds and the code required is provided for you.
+It is very quick and easy to build a data logger: the hardware can be assembled in seconds and the code is simple to write.
+We've even provided some pre-compiled code you can use if you prefer.
 Get your data logger up and running in three quick, simple steps:

 You need the following hardware: